-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments in coastal areas and port cities.
-A limited number of exceptions in case of unavailability or incompatibility of OPS shoud be maintained in order to provide the possibility for occasional last-minute changes in port call schedules and calls in ports with incompatible equipment. berths, and ship owners their vessels, with power installations that comply with applicable standards.
-As of From 2035, ship operators should plan carefully their port calls at TEN-T ports covered by the Regulation XXXX-XXX (Alternative Fuels Infrastructure Regulation) to make sure that they can carry out their activities without emitting air pollutants and GHG at berth and compromise the environment in coastal areas and port cities.
-A limited number of exceptions in case of unavailability or incompatibility of OPS should should be maintained in order to provide the possibility for occasional last-minute changes in port call schedules and calls in ports with incompatible equipment.
-In order to mitigate the risk of stranded assets, incompatibility of OPS infrastructure on board and at berth as well as alternative fuel demand and supply imbalances, frequent occasional last-minute changes in port call schedules and calls to make sure that they can carry out their activities without emitting air pollutants and GHG at berth and compromise the environment in coastal areas and port cities.
-A limited number of exceptions in case of unavailability or incompatibility of OPS shoud be maintained in order to provide the possibility for occasional last-minute changes in port call schedules and calls in ports with incompatible equipment in ports with incompatible equipment, those exceptions should be limited in ports which are covered by the obligation to offer OPS connections in application of AFIR1.
-Ship operators should thus plan carefully their port calls to make sure that they can carry out their activities without emitting air pollutants and GHG while ships are moored at the quayside and compromising the environment in coastal areas and port cities.
-1. Exact title to be added later.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments order to provide the necessary incentives for those investments and avoid unfair competition.
+As of 2035, ship operators should plan carefully their port calls to make sure that they can carry out their activities without emitting air pollutants and GHG at berth and compromise the environment in coastal areas and port cities.
+A limited number of exceptions in case of unavailability or incompatibility of OPS shoud be maintained in order to provide the possibility for occasional last- minute changes in port call schedules and calls in ports with incompatible equipment. time to make the necessary investments, in order to provide the necessary incentives for those investments and avoid unfair competition.
+In order to ensure full interoperability, ports should equip their berths, and ship owners their vessels, with power installations that comply with applicable standards.
+As of From 2035, ship operators should plan carefully their port calls at TEN-T ports covered by the Regulation XXXX- XXX (Alternative Fuels Infrastructure Regulation) to make sure that they can carry out their activities without emitting air pollutants and GHG at berth and compromise the environment in coastal areas and port cities.
+A limited number of exceptions in case of unavailability or incompatibility of OPS shoud should be maintained in order to provide the possibility for occasional last-minute changes in port call schedules and calls in ports with necessary investments, in order to provide the necessary incentives for those investments and avoid unfair competition.
+As of 2035, ship operators should plan carefully their port Therefore, while some exceptions shoud be possible for example for occasional last-minute changes in port call schedules and calls to make sure that they can carry out their activities without emitting air pollutants and GHG at berth and compromise the environment in coastal areas and port cities.
+A limited number of exceptions in case of unavailability or incompatibility of OPS shoud be maintained in order to provide the possibility for occasional last- minute changes in port call schedules and calls in ports with incompatible equipmentin ports with incompatible equipment, those exceptions should be limited in ports which are covered by the obligation to offer OPS connections in application of AFIR 1 .
+Ship operators should thus plan carefully their port calls to make sure that they can carry out their activities without and port operators have had sufficient time to make the necessary investments, in order to provide the necessary incentives for those investments and avoid unfair competition.
+As of 2035, ship operators should plan carefully their port-Therefore, while some exceptions shoud be possible for example for occasional last-minute changes in port call schedules and calls to make sure that they can carry out their activities without emitting air pollutants and GHG at berth and compromise the environment in coastal areas and port cities.
+A limited number of exceptions in case of unavailability or incompatibility of OPS shoud be maintained in order to provide the possibility for occasional last- minute changes in port call schedules and calls in ports with incompatible equipmentin ports with incompatible equipment, those exceptions should be limited in ports which are